TV: Industry contexts

 Film School Rejects: The foreign TV dramas you're missing out on

 Now read this Film School Rejects feature on the foreign TV dramas you're missing out on.
 This contains some particularly useful background on Deutschland 83's reception internationally.
-If the website is blocked, you can access the article text here.
 Answer the following questions:

 1) What does the article tell us about Deutschland 83's release schedule?